jasonwadsworth/AWS-CrossAccount-CrossRegion-Pipeline/Readme.md

 Create a stack using `CrossAccountPrimary.yaml`.
 This should be run in the build account.
 This is the account where builds will run and the pipeline will live.
 This should be deployed in the region in which you want to perform builds and manage the pipeline.
 It does not need to be the same region as any of your deployments (though currently it does need to be one of the two regions you support).
 There is only one parameter:

 - _DeploymentOrgPath_ - set this value to the paths (comma separated) to your deployment organizations (e.g. o-abcdefghij/r-h123/ou-h123-3zyxwvut/).
 These organization should contain all the accounts you want to deploy to.

+Once the primary stack is completed you will need to create a stack using `CrossAccountDeploy.yaml` in the build account.
+These are the paramters:

+- _BuildAccount_ - set this value to the AWS Account ID of the build account
+- _BuildAccountKMSKeyArn_ - set this value to the `CrossAccountCMK` export value from the `CrossAccountPrimary` stack.
+- _PipelineBucket_ - set this value to the `PipelineBucket` export value from the `CrossAccountPrimary` stack
+- _SecondaryPipelineBucket_ - not used in the build account
+- _SecondaryCrossAccountCMK_ - not used in the build account

 ## Cross Region